• Home

 • Analyst: Analysts work closely with associates and are responsible for conducting research and analysis to identify investment opportunities.

-• General Counsel: General Counsel oversees all legal matters for the firm and provides legal advice and support to the senior leadership team.
+• General Counsel: The General Counsel oversees all legal matters for the firm and provides legal advice and support to the senior leadership team.

 Salary and Benefits